wrf/supermatrix/README.md

 # supermatrix #
-scripts to add new proteins to an existing alignment using hmms, and simple diagnostics/visualizations
+scripts to add new proteins to an existing alignment using hmms, and some diagnostics/visualizations

 The software here is intended to extend existing supermatrix alignments with new taxa, although a number of general purpose programs are also given here.
 If something does not work, please email me.